How to Safely Use a Vibrator: 10 Things Nobody Tells First-Timers

 • Trace your vibrator around your clitoris (or even your nipples) and play with different patterns and speeds to see what feels best.

 • Partner play is fun too, especially if you need clitoral stimulation during penetrative sex.
-Try it in Reverse Cowgirl or take turns using it on each other.
+A toy like Jaaneman is built for exactly this kind of shared use.

 • Always clean your toys after use—warm water and mild soap for waterproof toys, sex toy wipes for everything else.